 - An ability to choose and apply appropriate statistical tests based on their underlying assumptions and limitations. - An ability to interpret, summarize and report the results from different statistical analyses. - Greater appreciation of statistics as tool for scientific research.

 EMAIL POLICY

 Course announcements will be sent to your UVIC email account.
 Students are expected to check their account frequently as some communications may be time critical.
-All inquiries to the instructor or teaching assistant must originate from your UVIC email account.
-Inquires sent from Hotmail, gmail etc. will not be answered.
-Inquires seeking information that is available in the course outline will not be answered.

 EVALUATION